 Horror movies made famous piranhas and their speed to devour humans.

 In the Amazon, locals often catch them for food.
 You can go with your local guide to try it.
 Just be careful when removing the hook from their sharp teeth.

 This activity is easier during the low water level season.

 The triple Amazonian border is composed of Tabatinga (Brazil), Santa Rosa (Peru), and Leticia (Colombia).
-Although they are 3 different countries, they feel like one because they share the same Amazonian culture, and there is no border control.
+Although they are three countries, they feel like one because they share the same Amazonian culture, and there is no border control.

 Of the 3 cities, Leticia is the most touristically developed.

 You can pass from one city to another on your own.
 You don’t need to stamp your passport if you only go for the day.
 You can have breakfast in Tabatinga, lunch in Santa Rosa at the Brisas del Amazonas restaurant, and dinner in Leticia.

 If, on the other hand, you would like to go further into the Amazon of Brazil or Peru, you can opt for a tour.
 You will visit Benjamin Constant (famous for its exotic fruits) and Islandia (the “Venice of the Amazon”).